dburriss/TestingWorkshop/workshop/README.md

 ### Part 2

 Dealing with dependencies.
 We want visibility on what is happening on the cart.
 We want any changes to the contents of the cart to be logged.
+Ise `ILogger` in your cart implementation to send a log when products are added and removed.
+We also want to be able to see when exceptions occur.

-1. Create a logger abstraction to be used
+1. As a business analyst I want to be able to scrape the log files to the see what products were added and removed from carts so that I can analyze user behavior.
-1. Make sure the logger is called when a product is added, removed, or changes quantity.
+1. As a developer I want to know what exceptions are happening in my cart so I can implement fixes for defects that block checkout.

 ### Part 3